 - 4. The amounts paid by Respondents to the EPA Hazardous Superfund pursuant to the requirements of Section XXII (Payment of EPA Oversight Costs) of the RI/FS AOC shall be deposited by EPA into the Lower Duwamish Waterway Superfund Site Special Account pursuant to Section XXI (Reservations of Rights and Reimbursement of Costs) of the RI/FS AOC to be retained and used to conduct or finance response actions at or in connection with the Site.
 In addition, EPA has several other site-specific accounts related to the Site within the EPA Hazardous Superfund.
-Funds held in such site specific accounts may be transferred to the Lower Duwamish Waterway Superfund Site Special Account if EPA determines that the funds are no longer needed to finance or otherwise support the implementation of response actions related to response action for which such site specific account was created.
-After completion of response actions at or in connection with the Site, any funds remaining in the Lower Duwamish Waterway Site Specific Account may be transferred by EPA to the EPA Hazardous Substance Superfund. - 5.
+Funds held in such site specific accounts may be transferred to the Lower Duwamish Waterway Superfund Site Special Account if EPA determines that the funds are no longer needed to finance or otherwise support the implementation of response actions related to response actions at or in connection with the Site, any funds remaining in the Lower Duwamish Waterway Site Specific Account may be transferred by EPA to the EPA Hazardous Substance Superfund. - 5.
 Remove and replace Paragraph 1 of Section XV with the following:

 All deliverables under this AOC shall be submitted in writing unless otherwise specified.
 All deliverables must be submitted by deadlines in the SOW attached to this Amendment or as otherwise approved by EPA.
 Unless otherwise requested by the EPA Project Coordinator, Respondents shall submit all deliverables to EPA in electronic form (native format and web-ready pdf) with a single hard copy of the first draft and the final version of all documents subject to EPA comment.
 Technical specifications for sampling and monitoring data and spatial data are addressed in the SOW attached to this Amendment.
 If any deliverable includes maps, drawings, or other exhibits that are in color or larger than 8.5" by 11", Respondents shall also provide EPA with paper copies of such exhibits.

 - 6. The list of deliverables identified in Paragraph 4 of Section XIX (Delay in Performance, EPA Stipulated Penalties, Enforcement) of the RI/FS AOC is amended to delete deliverables (3) through (6) and to include the original and revised Remedial Design Work Plan, and originals of the Preliminary Remedial Design, the Intermediate Remedial Design, the Pre-Final Remedial Design, and the Final Remedial Design. - 7.
 The basis for violations identified in Paragraph 5 of Section XIX (Delay in Performance, EPA Stipulated Penalties, Enforcement) is amended to delete deliverables (1) through (9) and to include the original and final deliverables requiring EPA approval identified in the attached SOW except for a monthly progress report and those deliverables identified in Paragraph 6 above. - 8.
-Respondents shall, subject to and conditioned upon the prior approval of EPA, implement the activities required by the attached SOW, which is incorporated into and enforceable under the terms of the RI/FS AOC as amended by this Fourth Amendment. - 9.
-All work required by the Task 11 of the Third Amendment to the RI/FS AOC shall be incorporated into and superseded by this Fourth Amendment to the RI/FS AOC.
+Respondents shall, subject to and conditioned upon the prior approval of EPA, implement the activities required by the attached SOW, which is incorporated into and enforceable under the terms of the RI/FS AOC as amended by this Fifth Amendment.